AdobeDocs/media-analytics.pt-BR/help/sdk-implement/validation/debugging/sdk-debugging.md

 * **tag:** o nome do subcomponente que emitiu a mensagem do registro (geralmente, o nome da classe)
 * **message:** a mensagem de rastreamento atual

-Você pode usar a saída dos registros por meio da biblioteca do heartbeat de vídeo para verificar a implantação.
+Você pode usar a saída de registros pela biblioteca do SDK de mídia para verificar a implementação.
 Uma boa estratégia é pesquisar nos registros a sequência de caracteres `#track`.
 This will highlight all the `track*()` calls made by your application.

 For instance, this is what the logs filtered for `#track` could look like: